babel-utils/babel-plugin-tester/README.md

 #### fixtures

-This is a path to a directory with this format:
+This is a path to a directory with this structure:

 ```
 __fixtures__